robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

 The takeaway message here is that PCA is ultimately just a linear projection (or flattening) of data in one space into some other space.
 Nothing is intrinsically different – it is merely squished.
 However, when we start dealing with more dimensions (and we’re forced to view 2D/3D projections of bigger data) the myriad projections we choose to get an impression of the data may all look quite different.
 In such cases, the ability to compare before and after images (perhaps plotting different projections of the data rather than rotations) can be instrumental.

 And third, the “variance by components” plot is very boring.
 Because we’re plotting an almost perfect disc, the “direction of greatest variance” we use as the first PC has only marginally more variance than the second component.
-We can spice it up by using pca_disc’s stretch function to skew the data and watch as the graph becomes less even.
+We can spice it up by using `pca_disc`’s stretch function to skew the data and watch as the graph becomes less even.
 But as always, the real intrigue happens when we add more dimensions.

 ![Notice that the angle of the variance line-plot corresponds to amount same-colored disc is skewed](https://github.com/robclewley/robclewley.github.io/blob/master/assets/PCA_images/stretches_and_variances.png?raw=true)